Characteristics and prevalence of fake social media profiles with AI-generated faces: Prevalence on Twitter

 \subsection{GANEyeDistance metric}

-Based on the promising results in Fig.~\ref{fig:eye_location_dist}, we propose a metric called GANEyeDistance to quantify the distances between the detected eyes and the expected coordinates of the eyes in GAN-generated pictures.
+Based on the promising results in Figure~\ref{fig:eye_location_dist}, we propose a metric called GANEyeDistance to quantify the distances between the detected eyes and the expected coordinates of the eyes in GAN-generated pictures.

 Let us use $\vec{L} = \{x_l, y_l\}$ and $\vec{R} = \{x_r, y_r\}$ to represent the coordinates of the left and right eyes detected by \package{face\_recognition}, where $x$ and $y$ represent the normalized x- and y-coordinates.
 We further use $\vec{L}_{\text{GAN}}$ and $\vec{R}_{\text{GAN}}$ to denote the expected locations of left and right eyes in GAN-generated images.
 The GANEyeDistance for a given profile is defined as: